-Students will learn and develop the skills needed for effective person to person communication.
+Students will learn and develop the skills needed for effective interpersonal communication.
 Areas of study include perception, verbal and nonverbal messages, listening, and relationship development.
-This course will also include foundational principles related to conflict resolution, ethical persuasion, and navigation of the increasingly complex relational landscape of the 21st century in regards to technology use.
+This course will also include foundational principles related to conflict resolution, ethical persuasion, and navigation of the increasingly complex relational landscape of the 21st century.